-Golf Digest's "Best Places to Play" Ratings are out and 23 of the golf courses in the Pinehurst, Southern Pines, Aberdeen Area were rated 4-stars or better.
-That's 74% of all the area courses that were rated.
+Twenty-three of the golf courses in the Pinehurst, Southern Pines, Aberdeen Area were rated 4-stars or better by Golf Digest's "Best Places to Play".
+That's 76% of the total area courses that were rated.
+For a look at which courses were rated visit our Course Ratings page.
 Now is a great time to visit and enjoy North Carolina golf!

 This classic layout provides a traditional Village of Pinehurst area challenge to golfers of every ability.
 Whether you live nearby, are on business or planning your next golf vacation, if you truly love traditional golf, visit Beacon Ridge, a uniquely satisfying golf experience.